ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-10-20-First-Tournament-Tips.markdown

 ## Keep Track of Time

-It is the coach's team to get the team to the right location at the right time.
-Set reminders or set a parent to help you with that.
+It is the coach's job to get the team to the right location at the right time.
+Set reminders or get a parent to help you with that.

 ## Share Schedules